PHP 8.1 New Features: A Practical Guide to Enums and Readonly Properties

 Before PHP 8.1, representing a fixed set of values typically involved class constants or interface constants.
-While this worked, it lacked the type enforcement that Enums provide.
+This approach worked but lacked the type enforcement that Enums provide.
 A function accepting a string parameter could receive any string value.
-An Enum parameter restricts input to only the defined cases, and the type system enforces this at compile time and runtime.
+An Enum parameter restricts input to only the defined cases, and the PHP type system enforces this restriction at compile time and runtime.

-Backed Enums associate each case with a scalar value.
-This makes them useful for database storage, API responses, and anywhere you need both type safety and a serialisable value.
+PHP Enums fall into two categories.
+Backed Enums associate each case with a scalar value, making them useful for database storage, API responses, and anywhere you need both type safety and a serialisable value.

 enum Status: string